 4. To be committed to maintaining appropriate ongoing supervision and support for their work as an IAHIP Supervisor in accordance with IAHIP requirements.

-The Supervision Accreditation Committee is the competent body to interpret and implement this Bye Law in accordance with the provisions of Bye Law 5A.
-The decision of the Supervision Accreditation Committee as to whether an applicant fulfils the requirements for accreditation as an accredited IAHIP Supervisor shall be final.
+The Supervision and Supervisor Accreditation Committee is the competent body to interpret and implement this Bye Law in accordance with the provisions of Bye Law 5A.
+The decision of the Supervision and Supervisor Accreditation Committee as to whether an applicant fulfils the requirements for accreditation as an accredited IAHIP Supervisor shall be final.